dbgrande/GrandeModular/README.md

 NoteMT
 ------
-***Updated for v1.6.0***

 ![NoteMT](images/NoteMT.png "NoteMT")

 **A 1-TET through 34-TET microtonal note generator and display preprocessor.**

-**v1.6.0 update:** Output processing stage now polyphonic, Round Notes button added, and blue indicator light removed.

 - **Octave** and **Note** knobs: Set octave and note based on current temperament.
 Note knob clamped to Notes/Oct – 1.

 - **V/Oct:** Output voltage defined by Octave and Note knobs (still monophonic).

 - **V/Oct-In:** Input voltage to preprocess for display.
-If unconnected, normalized to V/Oct output. **(Now polyphonic for 1.6.0)**
+If unconnected, normalized to V/Oct output (now polyphonic).

 - **Round Notes:** Defines whether Note outputs rounded to integers.
 When using voltmeters with high precision, note voltages can be displayed as 2.999-something instead of 3.
 Therefore, I have added in the ability to round notes to integers. **Caution:** Only use this mode when you're sure the Notes/Oct setting is correct.
 This mode is always disabled on power-up, and it's disabled whenever the Notes/Oct setting is changed.

 - **Octave** and **Note** outputs: Convert V/Oct-In voltage (or knobs if input unconnected) into a pair of integer voltages.
-These can be displayed on a voltmeter, like the one from ML Modules. **(Now polyphonic for 1.6.0,** so can also use a pair of polyphonic voltmeters, like **Debug** from computerscare.)
+These can be displayed on a voltmeter, like the one from ML Modules.
+(Now polyphonic, so can also use a pair of polyphonic voltmeters, like **Debug** from computerscare.)

 - **Notes/Oct:** Defines temperament, from 1 to 34 (default 12).